WOA-Project/SurfaceDuo-Guides/InstallWindows.md

 bcdedit /store "Y:\EFI\Microsoft\BOOT\BCD" /set "{bootmgr}" displaybootmenu yes
 ```

-- Once it's done, you can reboot your phone using ```adb reboot bootloader```.
-You'll be able to boot to Android and your phone will work normally.
+- Once it is done, you can reboot your phone using ```adb reboot bootloader```.
+You will be able to boot to Android and your phone will work normally.
 Set it up if you need it.

-You'll be back into Surface Duo's bootloader.
+You will be back into Surface Duo's bootloader.

 ## [Temporary and Optional] Copy over calibration files/configuration files for the sensors